Digital Culture (“Serious Play”) Collaboratory

 The Public Humanities PhD research group is building an ambitious proposal to create a public humanities PhD program and reimagine the role of the humanities doctorate at the University of Wisconsin-Milwaukee.

-Faculty members: Jason Puskar (English), Jasmine Alinder (History, Associate Dean for Humanities), Dave Clark (English, Senior Associate Dean–L&S), Gregory Jay (Chair, Department of English), Joseph Rodriguez (Chair, Department of History), Amanda Seligman (History), and Arijit Sen (SARUP)
+Faculty members: Jason Puskar (English, The Graduate School), Jasmine Alinder (History, Associate Dean for Humanities), Maureen Ryan (C21), Dave Clark (English, Senior Associate Dean–L&S), Gregory Jay (Chair, Department of English), Nan Kim (History), Amanda Seligman (History), and Arijit Sen (SARUP)

 Muslim Milwaukee Project